haydenull/logseq-plugin-agenda/README.md

 2. `query type`: The type of query, can be [Simple Query](https://logseq.github.io/#/page/Queries) or [Advanced Query](https://logseq.github.io/#/page/AdvancedQueries).
 2. `schedule start`: Take the field specified by `schedule start` from the block of the datascriptQuery query as the agenda start time.
 3. `schedule end`: Take the field specified by `schedule end` from the block of the datascriptQuery query as the agenda end time.
 4. `date formatter`: The date formatter.
-Use this as dayjs parameter to  convert `schedule start` `schedule end` to an available date.
+Use this as [date-fns](https://date-fns.org/v2.28.0/docs/parse) parameter to  convert `schedule start` `schedule end` to an available date.
 5. `is milestone`: Whether the block is a milestone.
 If it is, the block will be displayed in the calendar as a milestone.

 If you don't konw how to fill `schedule start` `schedule end`, you can open DevTools and click the play button: